NDIS and Mental Health

 Supply of and demand for support provided by people with lived experience in the NDIS and the rest of the mental health system.
 What does it look like if we are doing it well?
 How far have we come already?
 Where to from here?

-If you are a service provider, service recipient, family member, policy maker, policy adviser, service designer or funder – DO NOT MISS THIS CONFERENCE.
+If you are a service provider, service recipient, family member, policy maker, policy adviser, service designer or funder – THIS IS AN EVENT NOT TO BE MISSED.

 Attendee Cancellation Policy

 If you are unable to attend, a replacement delegate may be sent in your place at no extra charge.
 Notification must be made in writing and received prior to the event commencing.

 Should you wish to cancel your registration, we will refund your registration fee less an administration fee of AU$22 (GST inclusive) per attendee.

 Any cancellation must be made in writing and sent by via email and received by Monday 2nd March 2020.
 There will be no refunds beyond this date due to expenses already accrued for your attendance.

 If booking within 7 days of the event start date, full payment is required and due at time of booking.

 Sharing of Passes

 Shared registrations are not permitted for this event.
 Each registration allows admittance of one person only.